Steam refunds: Explained everything you need to know

 On the Steam support website, go to “Purchases” and choose the game you want to refund.

-• If you request a refund within 14 days of purchase and have played for less than two hours, your request will be automatically approved.
+• If you request a refund within 14 days of purchase and have played for less than two hours, your request is likely to be automatically approved.

-Is it possible to make a request for a game that isn’t accessible within the 14-day/two-hour time frame?
+Can a request for a game that is not accessible within the 14-day/two-hour time period be made?

-Is there a limit to how many games you can refund?
+Are there any limitations on how many games you can refund?

-How long does it take for the money to arrive when a refund is granted?
+How long does it take for funds to appear when a refund is granted?

-The majority of refunds are processed within seven days of acceptance, while international payment method returns may take longer.
-Steam publishes some refund statistics for the general public.
+Refunds are typically processed within seven days of acceptance, though international payment method returns may take longer.
+Steam provides some refund statistics to the public for reference.

 How much of the refund process is computerized?

-According to Valve, any refund request submitted within 14 days of purchase for a game with less than two hours of play would be automatically authorized.
-If you’ve requested many refunds in a short period of time, or if your refund exceeds the 14-day/two-hour restriction, it won’t be authorized automatically and will be manually reviewed by a Valve employee.
+Valve states that any refund request submitted within 14 days of purchase for a game with less than two hours of play will be automatically approved.
+If you request multiple refunds in short succession or exceeds the 14-day/two-hour restriction, your request won’t be approved automatically and must be manually reviewed by a Valve employee.

-Is it feasible to get a notice for refunding an excessive number of games?
+Can a notice be issued for refunding an excessive number of games?

-Yes.
-If you seek multiple refunds in a short period of time, Valve will issue a warning with your refund ticket, stating that the refund mechanism should not be used to demo games.
-While there is no official number for how many games you can refund before receiving the warning, it appears to occur after five refunds in six months.
-The standard warning message is as follows:
+Yes, if you request multiple refunds within a short timeframe, Valve will issue a warning with each ticket stating that the refund mechanism should not be used for demo games.
+While there is no official limit to how many games can be refunded before receiving this message, it appears to occur after five refunds in six months.
+The standard warning message reads as follows:

-Is it feasible to farm games for accomplishments and cards and then receive a refund?
+Can I farm games for achievements and cards and then receive a refund?

-This was a concern when Steam refunds were originally introduced, but Valve addressed the issue by changing the Steam Trading Card system in two major ways.
-The first change postspones the dumping of cards until you’ve played for at least two hours, after which you won’t be eligible for an automatic refund.
-This ban initially applied to all Steam users, but Valve has since limited it to new accounts and those who have claimed a refund in the last several months.
+Refunds were initially unpopular when Steam introduced them, but Valve has since addressed the problem by altering their Trading Card system in two key ways.
+The first modification prevents card duplication until after two hours of gameplay; after which point automatic refunds become ineligible.
+This ban initially applied to all Steam users; however, Valve has since limited it to new accounts and those who had claimed a refund within the past several months.

-While you can request a refund outside of the two-hour/14-day refund window, if you abuse this by seeking refunds on farm cards, Valve may block you from doing so in the future.
+Although you are allowed to request a refund outside the two-hour/14-day refund window, Valve may block you from doing so in the future if you repeatedly abuse this privilege by seeking refunds on farm cards.

 How has Steam’s new gifting system affected refunds?

-Since the beginning of May 2017, gifting games on Steam has been a little different.
-Instead of appearing as items in your inventory, gifts must now be sent or scheduled to one of your Steam friends at the moment of purchase.
-If a friend declines your gift, you will be refunded and the game will not appear in your inventory.
-Gifts, on the other hand, are refunded in the same manner as before.
+Since May 2017, Steam’s gifting of games has taken on a new approach.
+Instead of appearing as items in your inventory, gifts must now be sent or scheduled to one of your friends at purchase.
+If they decline the gift, you will be refunded and the game won’t appear in your inventory; on the other hand, gifts received through gifting remain unchanged from before.

 Frequently Asked Questions

-Is it possible to receive a refund for a gift you purchased for someone else?
+Can a refund be issued for gifts purchased for someone else?

-Is it possible to get a return on an already used gift?
+Can a return be made for an already used gift?

-Is it possible to get a refund for Dota 2 as well as the time I spent growing creeps?
+Can I receive a refund for Dota 2 and the time spent growing creeps?

-Not at all.
-Every hour you spend playing Dota 2 is legally Valve’s property, which they may or may not use to sell hats in the future.
+No, not at all.
+Every hour spent playing Dota 2 is legally Valve’s property and they may or may not use it to sell hats in the future.

 Readme also